 How to get there

 Elland Road is on the street of the same name in Leeds, not far from the M621 towards Manchester.
-Because the stadium is relatively located a bit from the centre, it is more difficult to reach by public transport, although there are shuttle buses from Leeds station to the stadium.
+Because the stadium is a bit far from the centre, it is more difficult to reach by public transport, although there are shuttle buses from Leeds station to the stadium.
 These leave from the back of the station on Sovereign Street, a return ticket costs £3.

 Images: Coddou